 - The reasons why the standards of the SAP policy were not met. - What has changed that will allow the student to make satisfactory academic progress in the future. - An academic plan outlining how the student will achieve the standards of satisfactory academic progress in the future.
 An academic plan should project a student's schedule and grades for one or more terms and be signed by both the student and the student's academic advisor. - Documentation of the student's extenuating circumstances.
-Extenuating circumstances are circumstances beyond the student's control, such as an injury or illness, a death of a family member, or other special circumstances as determined by the Financial Aid Office.
+Extenuating circumstances include an injury or illness of the student, a death of a family member, or other special circumstances as determined by the Financial Aid Office.